 These are my resources for etymology, generally in order of usefulness.

 The Oxford English Dictionary is widely recognized as the world's best historical dictionary, offering attestations of words as they developed through history.
 Extremely useful, but it costs a fee unless you can get it through an academic institution.
+It's always the first place I go when starting a blog post.

 This is undisputedly the online Bible of etymology.
 Plug in almost any English word and almost any proper noun, and etymonline will come through for you.
 One of my main sources for posts and a very reliable etymology site.